Honeysuckle - Lonicera periclymenum

 Chromatomyia aprilina

-The larvae of Chromatomyia aprilina mine the leaves of Honeysuckle, forming a long corridors which radiate from the midrib on the upper leaf surface.
-Occasionally the mine is not associated with the midrib.
+The larva of the Agromyzid fly Chromatomyia aprilina mines the leaves of Honeysuckle, forming a long corridors which radiate from the midrib on the upper leaf surface.
+In winter the mine may not be associated with the midrib.
 Frass occurs in long strips along the edges of the corridor.